Acknowledgement of Country on Australian Websites: Why It Matters and How to Do It Right

 "We acknowledge the Traditional Custodians of Country throughout Australia and recognise their continuing connection to land, waters and culture.
 We pay our respects to Elders past and present."

-Location-Specific Acknowledgement:
+Location-Specific Example:

-“We acknowledge the [Nation name] people, the Traditional Custodians of the land on which our business is located.
-We pay our respects to Elders past and present, and extend that respect to all Aboriginal and Torres Strait Islander peoples.”
+"We acknowledge the [Nation name] people, the Traditional Custodians of the land on which our business is located.
+We pay our respects to Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples."

 3. Make Sure It Reflects Your Brand’s Voice